 Round Mountain Landscape Resilience Project

-Improving forest health and resilience to wildfire, drought, and bark beetles across on Round Mountain, about three miles north of Nevada City on the ridge above the South Yuba River.
+Improving forest health and resilience to wildfire, drought, and bark beetles on Round Mountain, about three miles north of Nevada City on the ridge above the South Yuba River.
+Phase 1 implementation is underway, funded by a $1,123,000 Sierra Nevada Conservancy grant awarded in March 2026.

 At a glance